 Shabbat is one of the greatest gifts in the Jewish tradition.
 In the busy life of Princeton students, Shabbat is an oasis in time where you can gather with friends, slow down, relax and appreciate what you have.
 To be able to do this with hundreds of Princeton students is incredible.
 The energy at the CJL on Friday nights is unparalleled.
 Shabbat is a time when you see one of the greatest strengths of our community: our diversity.
-Nearly two hundred students—a diverse cross-section of Princeton, including Jewish and non-Jewish students—enjoy Shabbat dinner together every Friday night.
+Over 125 students—a diverse cross-section of Princeton, including Jewish and non-Jewish students—enjoy Shabbat dinner together every Friday night.

 The CJL offers services for students of varying backgrounds of observance.
 We're a student-centered organization and students lead services.
 We are fortunate to have three rabbis—Reform, Conservative and Orthodox—on staff with robust resources at their disposal to support all students.
 We also encourage students to explore and experiment as they define what it means for them to be Jewish at Princeton.

 Koach (Conservative) - Friday nights, one Saturday per month, and holidays